The first step was cutting backing and batting squares.

 A couple of times when I was digging through the scraps I came across strip sets left over from some other project.
 I just treated them the same as if they were a single fabric and worked them right in.
 I even found some orphan blocks that I sewed together into a strip and incorporated.
 And if I had a piece of fabric I wanted in the center of the block but it wasn't long enough, I sewed another fabric to it and created a custom strip.
 The only thing I was careful about was making sure the very last strip in the corner wasn't too narrow; I didn't want a lot of seam bulk in that place, or a piece of fabric that was too small to really be seen once the sashing was added to the final blocks.

 Once I had the 20 blocks I needed for the quilt finished I put them up on the design wall and laid them out in a pattern.
 Then I did a "background check."
 I turned each block over in place on the wall, so that I could see how all the different backing fabrics related to each other.
 I didn't want two pieces nearly the same color adjacent to each other, and I didn't want obvious directional fabrics turned sideways.
-I made the changes I wanted, then turned the blocks to the front again, rotating blocks as needed to recreate my original design.
+I made the changes I wanted, then turned the blocks to the front again,

 Now I'm in the process of adding the sashing.
 I'm using the technique Sharon Pederson outlines in her book Reversible Quilts: Two at a Time, so I won't show all the steps.
 Here is the top row of the quilt with all the sashing strips machine stitched in place.
 All that's left is to hand stitch the free edge down.
 Since this is to be a charity quilt, and I'm interested in getting it finished (as well as pretty), I may opt for a machine zig-zag or other decorative stitch instead.